lekevacancer/OpenVAS/README.md

 ## Methodology

+- Configuration of a Secure Azure Network:
-- Setting up a secure Azure network: Establishing a secure network environment within the Azure platform.
+    - Implemented a secure Azure network environment.
-- Utilizing an OpenVAS Vulnerability Management Scanner VM: Deploying and utilizing the OpenVAS scanner for vulnerability management purposes.
+    - Deployed an OpenVAS Vulnerability Management Scanner VM within the network.

-- Developing a vulnerable Windows 10 VM: Creating a purposely vulnerable Windows 10 virtual machine with outdated software and disabled security controls.
+- Creation of a Vulnerable Windows 10 VM:
+   - Developed a specialized Windows 10 VM with intentionally outdated software and disabled security controls.

+- Vulnerability Scanning:
+   - Conducted unauthenticated vulnerability scans using OpenVAS.
-- Performing vulnerability scans: Conducting both unauthenticated and credentialed vulnerability scans using OpenVAS to identify potential security weaknesses.
+   - Performed credentialed vulnerability scans to gain enhanced insight.

+- Analysis of Scan Results:
-- Analyzing scan results: Analyzing the scan results to gain insights into the vulnerabilities detected and understanding the differences between unauthenticated and credentialed scans.
+   - Analyzed the scan results to identify vulnerabilities.
+   - Highlighted the differences between unauthenticated and credentialed scans.

+- Vulnerability Remediation:
-- Remediation of identified vulnerabilities: Addressing and resolving the identified vulnerabilities based on the scan results.
+   - Addressed and remediated the identified vulnerabilities.
+   - Validated the effectiveness of the remediation efforts through subsequent scans.

+- Simulation of Realistic Vulnerability Remediation Scenarios:
-- Simulating realistic vulnerability remediation scenarios: Creating a list of remediable vulnerabilities to simulate practical scenarios and evaluate the effectiveness of vulnerability remediation efforts.
+   - Curated a list of remediable vulnerabilities to simulate practical vulnerability remediation scenarios.

 ## Unathenticated Scan of Vulnerable VM